- What Services Does the WRL Offer?

 - Students are limited to one appointment a day and a maximum of two a week (except for walk-ins when a tutor is available).

-- Any student who is more than ten minutes late for a tutoring appointment will have his/her appointment time given away to a student who walks in.
-If you call to tell us you will be late, we can hold your appointment for up to 15 minutes.
+- A student who is more than 10 minutes late will lose the appointment time to any student who wants to “drop-in.”
+If a student is running late and calls to let us know, we can hold the appointment for up to 15 minutes.

 - Students who do not show, are more than ten minutes late, or cancel less than an hour prior to an appointment time are considered “no shows.”